Aetherinox/csf-firewall/docs/docs/install/services.md

 <br />

 We must enable the services to ensure they are running.
-Execute the three commands below in your terminal:
+Execute the commands below in your terminal:

 === ":aetherx-axd-command: Command"